- 1. Add Subtitles+

 - Add subtitles from local PC or Internet online.

-- Support multiple audio track and subtitles and freely switch on/off subtitles.
+- Support multiple audio tracks and subtitles and freely switch on/off subtitles.

 - Burn and customize your video to DVD with free DVD menu templates.